 Inevitably, through no fault of my own – in fact I accept no responsibility for this whatsoever – we did not complete the breakout in the hour provided.
 It all got a bit messy in the end.
 (Reassuringly for myself and my ego only about 30% of people actually complete the breakout in the hour.)
 A team of competitive breakout gamers that take on these challenges worldwide with their spare time took a whole 38 minutes to complete the tasks which made the Labours of Hercules seem like a shopping list that read “milk, bread, eggs”.

-Despite the difficulty this was an incredibly fun hour and I can fully understand the hype around these games: even though I found myself lost for most of the time, it was nice to just enjoy all the noises, lights and wonder of it all – a bit like a visit to Harrods, in fact.Me and my team of experts exited with a smile on our face and with a lot to have a good laugh about at the pub afterwards.
+Despite the difficulty this was an incredibly fun hour and I can fully understand the hype around these games: even though I found myself lost for most of the time, it was nice to just enjoy all the noises, lights and wonder of it all – a bit like a visit to the theatre, in fact.Me and my team of experts exited with a smile on our face and with a lot to have a good laugh about at the pub afterwards.
 I fully understand why many of the visitors to this abandoned station are corporate: the experience is perfectly suited to businesses.

 The entire feat is much more impressive when you find out that the current owners acquired the tube station via Zoopla no less.
 Nobody told me that you can get abandoned tube stations on Zoopla.
 If I’d known this earlier I wouldn’t be renting a cupboard in Kentish Town; I’d be living a subterranean existence, trying to hitchhike the northern line.